 Dublin is a controversial city, which is proud of its history and international population.
 It’s almost impossible not to fall in love with it.

 Bookworms will find tours around the city’s small cobbled streets, ancient bell-towers, and Georgian townhouses, where such writers as Oscar Wilde, James Joyce, and Bram Stoker once lived.
 Breathe in the fresh air in one of the many Dublin parks, like the Phoenix Park, home to wild deer.
-There’s so much romance in Dublin that almost every corner of the city is a prime dating spot.

 The Irish are a nation known for its cheerful character, and you can see it for yourself.
 Just go to a traditional Victorian pub, take a seat at the bar, and a minute later you’ll be drinking Guinness in the company of your new best friends.

 If you’re looking for more vivid and bright experience for your next trip alone, then book a flight to Havana.
 Try the local street food – fried croquettes, and visit the Old Town with a five-hundred-year history to see how modern Cuba’s living.
 Check out fashion boutiques, cafes, and workshops.

 A trip to Cuba can’t be called complete without a leisurely stroll along the Malecon seafront in Havana to view those famous American vintage cars and colonial buildings.
 If you really want to get acquainted with locals, put on some comfortable shoes, grab a bottle of wine, and spend a tropical evening dancing at the seafront.

 It's foolish to deny the obvious fact: Fiji is a real beauty.
 It is 332 islands of sun and sand, where you always can find a secluded place, away from the crowds of newlyweds.